srijan7685/Rakta/README.md

 With Rakta, users can easily search for blood banks in their area and get detailed information on their availability, location, and contact information.
 Th
 Rakta is designed to be user-friendly, with a simple and intuitive interface that makes it easy to navigate and find the information you need.
 The app will be available for both iOS and Android devices, and is completely free to use.
 Whether you're a blood donor looking to give back to your community, or a receiver in need, Rakta is the perfect solution.
 It is community of blood donors and blood givers.
+# Rakta will be under development & live soon.....🧐🧐🧐🧐